 - $2,000 awarded at the beginning of spring semester

-The Hans Linde Fellow will compete a research paper of at least 25 pages.
+The Hans Linde Fellow will complete a research paper of at least 25 pages.
 The Fellow will also give an informal seminar on his/her/their research paper or participate in at least one appropriate presentation event during the fellowship year.
 The Oregon Law Public Law and Policy Program will oversee the selection process as well as financial and logistical issues.
-The Fellow will be responsible for securing a faculty advisor to provide oversight for the research, as is traditional for the writing requirement.
+The Fellow will be responsible for securing a faculty advisor prior to applying to provide oversight for the research, as is traditional for the writing requirement.

 How to Apply